-Josh Mauney is Paragon Building Group‘s founder and CEO.
+Josh Mauney is Paragon Building Group‘s Founder and President.
 In addition to being the Triangle area’s Southern Living Custom Home Builder, Josh is a Graduate Master Builder, a Certified Aging-in-Place Specialist (CAPS), and 2019’s Young Professionals of the Year Award Winner for National Association of Home Builders.

 “Josh, being the oldest grandchild, got the privilege of naming Poppy.
 Forever.

 “Poppy used to talk about this: how Josh named him, and that all the grandkids that came after Josh all called him Poppy because of Josh.
 It was sweet.

 “All I can remember is having a conversation, all of us, wondering: “what are we are going to call you?
 Grandma and Grandpa?”
 Poppy’s wife Dot said, simply: Dot.
 Just call me Dot.
 Everyone else does.
 So, we were thinking about Grandpa, Pop-Pop, Granddad, you know, and Josh just blurted out Poppy!
 And it was perfect.

 “Josh was so verbal.
 He talked long before he walked!
 He was a chatterbox.
 I don’t remember how old he was exactly, but he was little, and just such an early talker.
 Poppy stuck forever.
 It was always, to me, well suited, and it just stuck.
 Everyone called him Poppy from then on.
 We’re still all calling him Poppy, and we always will.
 It means even more now.
 And, all because a really-young Josh had an idea and said it out loud: Poppy!”

 Poppy grew an abundance of vegetables and blueberries, more than he and Dot could ever eat themselves, and more than Mom or my aunt and even all the kids could ever eat.
 It was acres, all down the hill towards the lake.
 He grew that much, so that he could give it to strangers.